DHowett/avantgarde/README.md

 # Avant-garde

-Pioneer televisions have an *integrator interface*, accessible via RS-232.
+Some televisions have an *integrator interface*.
 This interface is a hardwired replacement for the infrared remote—it can change inputs, mute status, power, volume, channels, et-cetera.

-**This is a web interface to the Pioneer integrator protocol.** It lives on port 5456, because `0x54 0x56` is `TV` in ASCII.
+**This is a web interface to the various television integrator protocols.** It lives on port 5456, because `0x54 0x56` is `TV` in ASCII.

 ### `avantgarde` by example